milad145/git-learning-notes/README.md

    ```
    git checkout -- 'filename'
    ```
-   - `git checkout -- 'filename'`: Restore the file to the state in the last commit.

 Remember to use these commands as needed in your Git projects.
 It's important to maintain a clean and organized version control process for effective collaboration and project management.